-Jiro Nakagawa is a true one-man craftsman that lives alone in the countryside.
+Jiro Nakagawa is a true one-man craftsman that works alone in the countryside.
 He sought out skilled craftsmen around Japan including a master sword polisher to learn the techniques of manipulating traditional materials, and have practiced the art of calligraphy for over 20 years under the master who lives in Nagano prefecture to enhance his hand-chiselling/engraving.
 His unique skill sets, humility, and will to improve all of his domain as a craftsman make all Jiro forged items worth treasuring for years to come.

 All Jiro blades are numbered and for the one-hundredth, Jiro-san wished to imbue his maximum effort and all his knowledge to create a tool that is very different from kitchen knives.
 He decided to make a Kiridashi, a humble marking blade often used in woodworking.

 The materials and techniques used in this project are extremely impressive and deserve the spotlights.